Top Signs That Municipal Asphalt Roads Need Repairs Before Winter

 Best Practices for Winter-Ready Asphalt Maintenance

-• Use high-performance materials like polymer-modified asphalt for patching
+• Use high-performance mixes for patching and resurfacing

-• Seal cracks and edges early, even before they widen
+• Seal cracks and edges before moisture increases

-• Log and prioritize repairs based on traffic volume and severity
+• Prioritize repairs based on road condition and traffic volume

 Prepare Now to Prevent Bigger Problems Later